Northumberland man accused of firing gun at car while hunting

-SARATOGA — A Northumberland man was arrested on Sunday after police said she shot at a vehicle while hunting.
+SARATOGA — A Northumberland man was arrested on Sunday after police said he shot at a vehicle while hunting.

+The incident took place at about 9:30 a.m. in the area of Homestead Road in the town of Saratoga.

 The occupants of the vehicle were treated for non-life threatening injuries at Saratoga Hospital and released.